athenalauht/Battle-Kingdom/README.md

 **Element 5: Program codes in multiple files**\
 •	main.cpp includes the selection of game modes and all the required header files\
-•	map_init.h contains functions for creating random initialization of the map\
+•	map.h contains functions for creating random initialization of the map\
-•	player_status.h contains functions for storing the path and location of the chess\
+•	path.txt contains the game progress
-•	progress.h contains functions to guide player’s action by displaying corresponding information for asking input in each round
+•	user_interface.h contains functions to guide player’s action by displaying corresponding information for asking input in each round\
+•	teleport.h contains functions for creating teleporters\
+•	retrieve.h contains functions for retrieving previous game data\
+•	display.h contains functions for displaying game graphics\
+•	battle_result.h contains functions for outputting the winner between the attack chess and defense chess